Loading...

 the same as usual

-Overall, dreams with falling are more related to events in dreams.
-Specifically, dreams of falling are more related to disasters than dreams in general.
-They are less related to sex.
+Falling dreams are more related to grief and sorrow, more related to fear, and more related to pain than dreams in general.
+They are less related to happiness.

 less than usual